pytorch/tutorials/advanced_source/cpp_export.rst

 Step 2: Serializing Your Script Module to a File
 -------------------------------------------------

-Once you arrive at obtaining a ``ScriptModule``, having either traced or annotated a PyTorch model, you are ready to serialize it to a file.
+Once you have a ``ScriptModule`` in your hands, either from tracing or annotating a PyTorch model, you are ready to serialize it to a file.
 Later on, you'll be able to load the module from this file in C++ and execute it without any dependency on Python.
 Say we want to serialize the ``ResNet18`` model shown earlier in the tracing example.
 To perform this serialization, simply call